coverclock/com-diag-hazer/LOCATIONS.md

 When your GNSS application has a bug and it ends up telling you you're at latitude and longitude all zeros, you've found "Null Island".
 There isn't actually an island there, but there might be a bouy with weather sensors.
-Nul Island is off the western coast of Africa in the Gulf of Guinea.
+Null Island is off the western coast of Africa in the Gulf of Guinea.

 0°0’0″N, 0°00’0″W